elastic/ecs/rfcs/text/0008-threat-intel.md

     _Describes type of threat delivery (Hacktool etc.) and family name.
   * threat.scanner_stats
     _Count of Anti virus/EDR that successfully detected malicious file or URL.
 Sources like VirusTotal, Reversing Labs often provide these statistics._
+  * threat.confidence
+    _The confidence rating of the threat, ranging from 0 - 100, following STIX 2.0 confidence rating _

 ### Proposed New Values